 Never pay round sums to your suppliers – if you cannot afford the full amount of the month end statement, just pay some of the bills, and pay the others later – this stops your accounts and your suppliers accounts getting in a mess!

 Don’t ‘contra’ if you and your suppliers/customers owe money to each other.
-You should write and swap cheques to keep your records straight and up to date.
+You should swap payments to keep your records straight and up to date.
 If, for example, you owed a supplier, say £10,000 who also owed you £12,000, if your supplier went bust, the receivers would still demand the £10,000 from you – you cannot set off the amount owed to you!
 A very costly mistake to many businesses!

 With a bit of time and organisation, every business could save valuable time, improve its accounting records, reduce annual accountants bills and reduce the risk of problems with the tax authorities.